Learning Abroad Center

 Credits

 This course examines the cultural identity of France’s inhabitants in detail.
-After all, why do we call it la France plurielle ?
+After all, why do we call it la France plurielle?
 What does it mean to be French?
 Is that even a valid question?
 What are the origins of the French, and specifically how might a work of literature or a film reveal the various dimensions of their cultural identity?

-Syllabus for La France Mosaïque/French Multiculturalism
+Syllabus for La France Mosaïque/French Multiculturalism (in English)

 Language Taught In